PurpleMaia/jaden-grant-parser-py/README.md

 ## TypeScript usage

 The TypeScript project lives in the `ts/` directory.
-Install its dependencies with `npm install` and then run:
+After installing the dependencies with Yarn, run:

 ```bash
 npx ts-node grant.ts <path to pdf> <k-value>